 1. MANA National shall determine, consistent with its constitution, bylaws and duly authorized policies and directives, when and in what manner Chapters shall be chartered or terminated due to noncompliance with the chartering agreement and policies and directives of MANA National or due to inactivity.
-Similarly, MANA National shall decide, consistent with appropriate agreements and
+Similarly, MANA National shall decide, consistent with appropriate agreements and policies, whether a terminated Chapter shall be reinstated and whether a new or reinstate Chapter has successfully completed it probationary period in order to become a Sustaining Chapter.

-- policies, whether a terminated Chapter shall be reinstated and whether a new or reinstate Chapter has successfully completed it probationary period in order to become a Sustaining Chapter. - 2.
-MANA National will provide administrative and technical guidance to its duly charter Chapters. - 3.
+- 2. MANA National will provide administrative and technical guidance to its duly chartered Chapters. - 3.
 MANA National will serve as an advocate at the National level to inform the public, corporate leaders and elected officials of MANA's achievement, as well as of the needs and issues concerning the Hispanic community. - 4.
-MANA National will authorize Sustaining Chapters, through the exception of a licensing agreement, the right to the use of MANA's Service Marks and Trade Marks in connection with the Chapter's programs and activities. - 5.
-MANA National will include any Chapter, whose fundraising remains under \$20,000 pending approval of their application for exemption by the Internal Revenue Service (IRS) under 501 (C) (3), as subordinate organizations and will undertake all responsibilities required by the IRS of a central organization with regard to subordinate organizations. - 6.
-MANA National shall enter into a Fiscal Agreement with the Chapter until such time as the 501 (c) (3) exemption is granted by the IRS. - 7.
-MANA National shall be notified upon receipt of exemption and a copy of the exemption together with a copy of approved Articles of Incorporation shall be submitted to MANA National for the record. - 8.
+MANA National will authorize Sustaining Chapters the right to the use of MANA's Service Marks and Trade Marks in connection with the Chapter's programs and activities. - 5.
 MANA National will make its Annual Financial Statement and IRS Informational Returns to Chapters upon request.